naimur-234964/naimur-234964/README.md

 - 👋 Hi, I’m Naimur Rahman (@naimur-234964)
-- 👀 I’m interested in Web Designing
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML CSS Javascript
+- 🌱 I’m currently working with Typescript and Next.js
-- 💞️ I’m looking to collaborate on Web Designing project
+- 💞️ I’m looking to collaborate on Web Development projects
 - 📫 How to reach me ... nrsazib234964@gmail.com

 <!---